 Brenda Morris, CPA, was named chief financial officer in January 2019.
-Previously, she served as MoDOT's Financial Services/Resource Management Director since October 2007.
-She has been with the department for 24 years and in state government for 32 years.
+Previously, she served as MoDOT's Financial Services/Resource Management director since October 2007.
+She has been with the department for 27 years and in state government career as a highway designer in Willow Springs.
+In 1996, she moved to the St. Louis District where she worked in planning and traffic.